 France specific signs

 Sometimes you will see road signs that don't have a graphical presentation of what they mean and only have a French phrase written.
-Example of this kind of signs are:
+Examples of these kinds of signs are:

 Sometimes you will see road signs that have no graphic representation of their meaning and only have a French phrase written on them.
 Examples of these types of signs are: